The Garden Conservancy: Open Days

 Launched in 1995, Open Days has grown into the Conservancy’s flagship public program and the largest private garden-visiting initiative in the United States.
 It provides access to thousands of privately owned gardens across the country, many of which are not otherwise open to visitors.
 By 2025, the program had showcased more than 4,500 gardens in over 40 states.
 A 2024 New York Times profile described the program as “quietly unlocking some of the most impressive gardens in the country,” highlighting its role in expanding public appreciation of garden design and horticulture.

 Preservation

 The Garden Conservancy has worked with more than 100 gardens to preserve their horticultural, historical, and cultural value.
 Its preservation efforts involve advising on restoration, assisting with nonprofit transitions, and helping with long-term sustainability.
-The Conservancy has provided support to gardens including Alcatraz Island (California), Ruth Bancroft Garden (California), Greenwood Gardens (New Jersey), John P. Humes Japanese Stroll Garden (New York), Peckerwood Garden (Texas), and Van Vleck House and Gardens (New Jersey).
+The Conservancy has provided support to gardens including Alcatraz Island (California), Ruth Bancroft Garden (California), Greenwood Gardens (New Jersey), John P. Humes Japanese Stroll Garden (New York), The John Fairey Garden (Texas), and Van Vleck House and Gardens (New Jersey).